Column01/Discord-Moderation-Bot/README.md

-# Discord Moderation Bot
+# Modular Discord Moderation Bot

-A bot for moderating users on discord!
+A modular bot for moderating users on discord!

-Please note: This bot was intended as a proof of concept for a concept I though of and as such support may be slow.
+Please note: This bot was intended as a proof of concept and support may be slow.
 Sorry if you tried to use this and it has issues, please just post an issue report and I will try to address it when possible.

 ## Requirements